 Size of Plots: 4’ x 10’

-Full Municipal Code on Cemetery Policies and Regulations
+Find the full Municipal Code online Cemetery Policies and Regulations

-Double depth burials are allowed in approved areas of the Cemetery provided the first burial is, or was, ordered for that purpose.
-Double depth burials require two vaults, and are subject to additional opening and closing fees.
+Highland City Cemetery allows double depth burials provided the first burial is, or was, ordered for that purpose.
+Double depth burials require two vaults and are subject to additional opening and closing fees.
+The Sexton may authorize combined parent-infant burials if, in the Sexton's judgement, conditions at the grave site allow for such combined burial.

-Headstones must be stone, concrete, or another non-corroding durable composition.
+All Headstones must be stone, concrete, or another non-corroding durable composition.
+Upright headstones are allowed.

 All grave markers will be placed on a stone or cement foundation that is level with the ground and at least four inches thick.
 All headstones must have a concrete border of four inches on all sides.